Distributed Multisensor ISAC: Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks

 The infrastructure of 5G networks is already very well synchronized.
-According to 3GPP/TR 38.816 we can assume a time synchronization of $\pm$~\SI{130}{\ns} and frequency synchronization of \SI{0.05}{ppm}, achieved on the basis of GNSS/GPS Primary Reference Time Clocks (PRTC) or Precision Time Protocol, IEEE 1588v2 (PTP).
-This seems more than enough for data fusion in infrastructure based sensing, where the different sensing sites are stationary (infrastructure only or DL/UL sensing relative to the infrastructure).
-The situation changes a little when the synchronization master clock of a sensing site is moving, e.g. in case of meshed ICAS established by a moving cloud of drones.
-The stability of GPS disciplined oscillators (GPSDO) may degrade because of several reasons.
+According to 3GPP/TR 38.816, we can assume a time synchronization of $\pm$~\SI{130}{\ns} and frequency synchronization of \SI{0.05}{ppm}, achieved based on GNSS/GPS Primary Reference Time Clocks (PRTC) or Precision Time Protocol, IEEE 1588v2 (PTP).
+This seems more than enough for data fusion in infrastructure-based sensing, where the different sensing sites are stationary (infrastructure only or \gls{dl}\,/\,\gls{ul} sensing relative to the infrastructure).
+The situation changes a little when the synchronization master clock of a sensing site is moving, e.g., in the case of a meshed \gls{isac} established by a moving cloud of drones.
+The stability of \gls{gpsdo} may degrade for several reasons.
 Since direct (differential) synchronization at the sensor level is still maintained for every sensing link through the correct use of the reference signal as described above, the time reference for IntraSC data fusion continues to pose no serious problem.
-While there are a variety of robust GPSDOs available on the market for use in dynamic situations, WR has also proven to be compatible with wireless transmission~\cite{ref40}.
-This would, e.g., allow a sidelink based meshed sensing network to be synchronized relative to the supervising network instance (a remote gNB).
+While there are a variety of robust \glspl{gpsdo} available on the market for use in dynamic situations, WR has also proven to be compatible with wireless transmission~\cite{ref40}.
+This would, e.g., allow a sidelink-based meshed sensing network to be synchronized relative to the supervising network instance (a remote \gls{gnb}).
 Another ad-hoc method for mutual synchronization of distributed radar nodes that does not require a centralized distribution of reference time is described in~\cite{ref43}.
-This all clearly shows that besides of GNSS, we have other approaches at hand that are capable for absolute time synchronization on the fusion level and partly on the PHY-Level.
-These are applicable also when GNSS is not available or not reliable.
+This all clearly shows that besides GNSS, we have other approaches at hand that are capable of absolute time synchronization on the fusion level and partly on the PHY-Level.
+These are also applicable when GNSS is not available or not reliable.